yusukeurakami/Neato-TX2-ROS/README.md

 # Neato-ROS

-This is a step by step instruction of make the Neato vacuum robot into self-driving platform.
+This is a step by step instruction of making the Neato vacuum robot into self-driving platform using ROS.

-## I'm using the following hardware and software setup.
+## Following hardware and software setup has been used.

 Robot: [Neato Botvac D4](https://www.neatorobotics.com/robot-vacuum/botvac-connected-series/botvac-d4-connected/)